RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Minoxidil is an affordable hair loss medication, with brand name Rogaine priced from just under $30 to around $45 and generic minoxidil available for $15 per month via our online platform.

-We also offer other hair loss treatments, including medications like finasteride that can be used alongside minoxidil to stimulate the regrowth of hair and stop you from having to deal with male pattern baldness or patchy hair loss.Ā
+We also offer other hair loss treatments, including medications like finasteride that you can use alongside minoxidil to stimulate hair regrowth if you have male pattern baldness or patchy hair loss.Ā

 You can learn more about your options for treating hair loss in our guide to the best treatments for thinning hair.

-You can also get started by taking part in a hair loss consultation to discuss your symptoms and access proven hair loss treatments online.Ā
+You can also get started by participating in a hair loss consultation to discuss your symptoms and access proven hair loss treatments online.

 7 Sources